pumasecurity/nymeria/src/kubernetes/k8s/eks/README.md

 ## EKS Cluster Authentication

-Run the following command to authenticate to the GKE clusters in your proj
+Run the following command to authenticate to the EKS cluster in your account.

 ```bash
 aws eks update-kubeconfig --name nymeria-eks-cluster --region $TF_VAR_aws_region